-• Verify that track and idler wheels are unfrozen and free to turn.
+- Remove snow and ice from body including seat, footrests, lights, controls and instruments. - Verify that track and idler wheels are unfrozen and free to turn.

-Always use a mechanical snowmobile stand to properly support vehicle during any track verification.
+Always use a wide base mechanical snowmobile stand to properly support vehicle during any track verification.
 Slowly accelerate engine in order to rotate track at very low speed when it is not on ground.